wanghaisheng/responsive-landing-page-starter/content/blog/en/re-building-a-“dead”-tech-community.md

    * **meetups:** pictures of former meetups will provide proof that this is an active community.
 Adding videos of past talks will provide instant value and show the quality of the group.
    * **discussions:** link to an online space for discussions and sharing news between events.
 We use a Facebook group as Facebook continues to be popular in Israel.
-   * j**ob board**: this may be the single most valuable initiative you engage in, helping folks in their career.
+   **job board**: this may be the single most valuable initiative you engage in, helping folks in their career.
    * **state of your tech in your location:** create a list of companies that are using your technology in your area.
 Identifiable logos will provide a lot of social proof that this is still a cool area to be in.

 ![Ben Greenberg being warm and welcoming at the last meetup.](/content/blog/re-building-a-“dead”-tech-community/ben-greenberg-tailorbrands-1.png "Ben Greenberg being warm and welcoming at the last meetup.")